DateJune 24, 2013

 Everybody needs referrals.
 Referrals that get us new customers, hire great leaders, discover new resources, and build our network.
 Regardless of your role in life or place in your career, you should be getting referrals.

 Even CEOs, Owners, and Presidents need to get referrals for reliable service providers, new team members, and maybe even some new customers!
-“Networking” is often seen as a chore and something left to the sales team, but you should not neglect building key relationships that can help you and your business succeed.
+“Networking” is often seen as a chore and something left to the sales team, but you should not neglect to build key relationships that can help you and your business succeed.

 Jim Canfield, CEO of Renaissance Executive Forums, shared these insights with our Dallas team recently, so I thought this would be a great help for you also.
 Read the following and share this with the others on your team to help them get better results when asking for referrals.